 The most accurate way to determine when to harvest your cannabis, is to have a close look at the trichomes.
 A very close look – using a magnifying glass, macro lens, or microscope – will show you when the time is right to bring in the bounty.
 As mentioned before, these small trichomes house the plants cannabinoids.
-Needed for the sought-after ‘high’, ‘stone’ or medical relief.
-By looking at the trichome-heads with a magnifying tool, you can see how far along the cannabinoids are in their development.
+These compounds are the key to the cannabis ‘high’ or ‘stone’, as well as to the plant’s potential for medical relief.

 If you’re looking for the potency peak – the moment where the THC level in the plant is at its highest – for a heavy psychoactive effect.
 Then you’re looking to harvest your plant when around 70-80 percent of the trichomes look milky; and some already appear amber/orange/brownish.
 In the milky trichomes, the THC and CBD molecules are perfectly developed and at their full potential.

 Know a better way of determining when to harvest your weed, or want to share cool harvest pictures?
 Let us know through social media or better yet: find out how to join our Amsterdam Genetics Harvest Contest and win €100 shop credit with your most deliciously awe-inspiring harvest cannabis pictures as you log your AG seeds grow on Growdiaries.com!